|

 How much?

-The weight of medicine ball - 3Kg for boys and 2Kg for girls.
+The medicine ball's weight - start with 3Kg for boys and 2Kg for girls.

 - JONES, M. (1997) Strength Conditioning with Medicine Balls.
 Leeds: The National Coaching Foundation